inasafe/inasafe/INSTALL.rst

-See README.rst for installation instructions.
+See README.md for installation instructions.